Jack Rabbit (Clementon Park)

-Jack Rabbit was a wooden roller coaster located at Clementon Park in Clementon, New Jersey.
-Opening in 1919, built by Philadelphia Toboggan Coasters and designed by John A. Miller, the coaster was open for 81 years before closing to the public in 2002.
-The coaster then stood standing but not operating for years until eventually being demolished in 2007.
-It was one of the oldest roller coasters operating at the time of its closure.
+Jack Rabbit was a wooden roller coaster located at Clementon Park and Splash World in Clementon, New Jersey, United States.
+The coaster opened in 1919, having been built by Philadelphia Toboggan Coasters and designed by John A. Miller.
+It operated for 81 years before closing to the public in 2002.
+The coaster then stood out of operation for several years until it was demolished in 2007.
+It was one of the oldest operating roller coasters in the world at the time of its closure.